Dani Güiza: Personal life

 Güiza was born to a humble family.
 He spent his childhood in the working class neighbourhood of La Liberación, in the south side of Jerez de la Frontera.
+He is of Romani descent.

 Güiza suffered a divorce from his first wife Rocío with whom he had his first child, which gained a lot of publicity in the Spanish press.
 Furthermore, he admitted that "the night confuses me" and, after joining Getafe, he started to take advantage of the night life in Madrid, suffering a stomach infection as a result and subsequently being forced to go on a diet consisting of liquids alone.

 During his time at Getafe, Güiza met Nuria Bermúdez.
 She sat for the qualifications to become an official FIFA football agent, which she passed scoring 29 points, just five below the top and went on to become Güiza's agent.
 She also obtained the highest score for a female football agent in Spain.

 Speaking of his relationship with the model, Getafe coach Schuster said: "Ever since Dani's been with Nuria, he turns up to training and it doesn't look like he's slept under a bridge".
 On 1 December 2007, Bermúdez gave birth to Güiza's second son, also named Daniel, at Policlínica Miramar in Palma, Majorca.

 Before Euro 2008, Güiza promised the media that if he were to win the competition, he would then propose to Bermúdez.
 In January 2009, the Spanish media began to publicise problems between his family and Bermúdez, with his mother apparently threatening to slit Bermúdez's throat for being a "thief".
 Bermúdez then left Turkey with son Daniel, amongst claims the latter was ignored by the father.

 Güiza's ex-wife, Rocío Aranda, revealed that the two had met up just hours before the start of the match between England and Spain on 11 February 2009.
 According to Aranda, they met up in the hotel bar and went on to have sexual intercourse in one of the bedrooms.
 Subsequently, it was rumoured that Spain coach Del Bosque would drop him from the team.
 Güiza spoke against this in an interview with Marca saying: "The truth is, I hadn't seen my son in a while so I went to see him in the hotel, I have to take advantage of such opportunities to see my children.
 To make money, she [his ex-wife] makes up stories.
 I spoke with Hierro and I explained the situation.
 I told him that I had to see my son and I wanted to be with him.
 I explained everything.
 I tried my best to be with my son and the truth is the whole story has not come out well in the press."